 Our Citizens Advice self-help website adviceguide.org.uk has practical, reliable information to help you solve your problems.

-Our regular drop-in sessions offer an opportunity for one-to-one support and access to information about cancer related issues.
-Our drop-in is open to anyone living with cancer, their family members, carers and close friends.
+Their regular drop-in sessions offer an opportunity for one-to-one support and access to information about cancer related issues.
+Their drop-in is open to anyone living with cancer, their family members, carers and close friends.

 Community Alcohol & Drugs Service Shetland